From My Left Foot (1989) To Phantom Thread (2017), here’s my ranking of the best movies of acting genius and three-time Oscar winner Daniel Day Lewis.

-Daniel Day-Lewis has keen interest for woodwork.
-It kind of reflects in his craftsmanship to create character profiles from the scratch.
+Daniel has a keen interest in woodwork.
+It kind of reflects his craftsmanship to create character profiles from scratch.
 His meticulous approach to acting is something that can’t be easily taught.
-The previous generation method actors (like Brando, Pacino, Hoffman, De Niro), despite undergoing rigorous changes, retained some of their star/actor persona in the characters.
+The previous generation method actors, despite undergoing rigorous changes, retained some identifiable shtick in their characters.
 But Daniel Day-Lewis surpassed such barriers and gracefully disappeared into the roles he played.
-As a cinephile, I am happy to live in this era and witness one of the greatest screen actors in action.
-Here’s my ranking of the best Daniel Day-Lewis performances till date:
+So, here’s my ranking of the best Daniel Day-Lewis movies/performances till date:

 10. My Beautiful Laundrette (1985)